Xyrai/nuxt-robots-windows-error/README.md

-# Nuxt 3 Minimal Starter
+# Nuxt 3 Minimal Starter - @nuxtjs/robots 3.0 windows error replica

 This repository is a replica of the @nuxtjs/robots package (v3) breaking on the latest version of Nuxt when using @nuxt/kit to install the module.